 It was reported that the series was put on hold, and eventually canceled, because of legal trouble between Viacom’s Paramount and CBS.
 Ceti Alpha V would need to reference both the television series made by CBS and the Wrath of Khan movie made by Paramount.
 The series won’t be facing this problem anymore, as Viacom and CBS have completely merged into ViacomCBS.

 The question is, will Nicholas Meyer be attached to this revival?
 I don’t think he will.
-When looking into this a month or two ago, I emailed Meyer to ask about the revival.
-He stated that the show is not coming back.
-Now I know that it is coming back, so this means that Meyer is not in the loop.
-It’s obvious that they are moving on with the reworked version of this show without Meyer.
-Poor guy.
-They might still be using his old scripts but it will definitely be directed by someone else, I think.
+When looking into this a month or two ago, when we contacted Meyer for a comment on the story, he stated that the show is not coming back.
+Seeing as how it is coming back, this implies Meyer was not notified about the revival, meaning he is not involved.
+It’s possible some of Meyer’s old scripts or ideas will be used, though I think that is unlikely.

-The series will be produced by the production studio behind Netflix’s upcoming Vikings: Valhalla show (which I have heard lots of things about, but I’ll save that for another article).
-This crew will be producing Star Trek shows in between production of Vikings: Valhalla seasons.
+The series will be produced by the production studio behind Netflix’s upcoming Vikings: Valhalla show.
+This crew will be producing Star Trek shows in between the production of Vikings: Valhalla seasons.